sandervanvugt/van-vugt-kubernetes/ckad-pod-troubleshooting/finish.md

 You have learned the following topics along the way:

-*	How to configure Pod Volumes
+*	How to analyze failing applications
-*	How to configure Persistent Volumes
+*	How to use kubectl describe to investigate resource creation
-*	How to connect Pods to Persistent Volumes using Persistent Volume Claims
+*	How to read the main application standard output using kubectl logs

 Certified Kubernetes – CKAD Scenarios